centre-for-educational-technology/rada2/README.md

 - Run **php artisan db:seed** to ensure that database is filled with required information

 ## Development

+**NB!
+Please note that non-production branch does not have the built assets provided**

 ### Working with compiled assets
 Working with JS and SASS requires [Node.js](https://nodejs.org) and [Gulp](http://gulpjs.com/) or compilation, generation and management purposes.